-- A component of an entity or group of components (see section 2.1, Criterion 1: component of an entity) that has been disposed of by sale, disposed of other than by sale or is classified as held for sale (see section 2.2, Criterion 2: held for sale criteria), if the disposal represents a strategic shift that has or will have a major effect on an entity's operations and financial results (see section 2.3, Criterion 3: strategic shift) - A newly acquired business or nonprofit activity that on acquisition met the held-for-sale criteria (see section 2.5, Newly acquired businesses and nonprofit activities)
+- A component of an entity or group of components (see section 2.1, Criterion 1: component of an entity) that has been disposed of by sale, disposed of other than by sale or is classified as held-forsale (see section 2.2, Criterion 2: held-for-sale criteria), if the disposal represents a strategic shift that has or will have a major effect on an entity's operations and financial results (see section 2.3, Criterion 3: strategic shift) - A newly acquired business or nonprofit activity that on acquisition met the held-for-sale criteria (see section 2.5, Newly acquired businesses and nonprofit activities)

-The assets and liabilities of a discontinued operation held for sale are to be measured in the same manner as other disposal groups that are held for sale (i.e., lower of the disposal group's carrying value or fair value less cost to sell, as discussed in our Financial reporting developments (FRD) publication, Impairment or disposal of long-lived assets).
-However, all initial or subsequent adjustments to the carrying value of the discontinued operation as a result of such measurement, so long as the component continues to meet the requirements of a discontinued operation, should be classified in discontinued operations.
-Future operating losses are not recognized before they occur, even if a gain is expected on disposal.
+The assets and liabilities of a discontinued operation held-for-sale are to be measured in the same manner as other disposal groups that are held-for-sale (i.e., lower of the disposal group's carrying amount or fair value less cost to sell, as discussed in our Financial reporting developments (FRD) publication, Impairment or disposal of long-lived assets).
+All initial or subsequent adjustments to the carrying amount of the discontinued operation as a result of such measurement, so long as the component continues to meet the requirements of a discontinued operation, should be classified in discontinued operations.
+Additionally, future operating losses for a discontinued operation are not recognized before they occur, even if a gain is expected on disposal.

-The disclosure guidance in ASC 360-10, Property, Plant, and Equipment - Overall, applies when a disposal group includes an individually significant component of an entity that either has been disposed of or is classified as held for sale and does not meet the criteria to be reported as a discontinued operation.
+The disclosure guidance in ASC 360-10, Property, Plant, and Equipment - Overall, applies when a disposal group includes an individually significant component of an entity that either has been disposed of or is classified as held-for-sale and does not meet the criteria to be reported as a discontinued operation.
 Refer to section 3.5.4, Disclosures for individually significant disposals that do not qualify for reporting as a discontinued operation, and section 4.5 of our FRD, Impairment or disposal of long-lived assets, for details.
-Also, see sections 19.4 and 23.3.5 of our FRD, Consolidation, for guidance on presentation and disclosure, respectively, for an entity that disposes of a business or nonprofit activity in a disposal that is not a discontinued operation and is within the scope of ASC 810.
+Also, refer to sections 19.4.7 and 23.3.5 of our FRD, Consolidation, for guidance on presentation and disclosure, respectively, for an entity that disposes of a business or nonprofit activity in a disposal that is not a discontinued operation and is within the scope of ASC 810.